-Thematically, once locus standi is established the BVI Courts have taken a broad and pro-arbitration stance in relation to what matters are capable of being arbitrated.
-Importantly, this has been driven by a general acceptance of arbitral tribunals to provide statutory remedies that have traditionally been the preserve of the Courts and for the Courts to find pragmatic ways in which to assist in their enforcement.
-Statutory unfair prejudice claims, the winding up of partnerships by arbitration and rectification of share registersxi being high light examples.
+Thematically, once standing is established, the BVI courts have taken a broad and proarbitration stance in relation to what matters are capable of being arbitrated.
+This has been driven by a general acceptance of arbitral tribunals to provide statutory remedies that have traditionally been the preserve of the courts and for the courts to find pragmatic ways in which to assist in their enforcement.
+Statutory unfair prejudice claims, the winding up of partnerships by arbitration and rectification of share registers (11) are primary examples.

-Parties to arbitrations should however have one eye on the efficacy of future enforcement and be aware that blurred awards containing matters that may not properly have been subject of arbitration (see for example Grand Pacific) may prove to frustrate the ability to enforce in the BVI.
+Parties to arbitrations should, however, have one eye on the efficacy of future enforcement and be aware that blurred awards containing matters that may not properly have been subject of arbitration (eg, see Grand Pacific) may prove to frustrate the ability to enforce in the British Virgin Islands.